Before the Storm

 - Drains and Gutters Make sure all drains and gutters are cleared of debris and functioning properly before the storm season.
 Storm water runoff from impermeable surfaces (e.g., roofs, driveways, and patios) should be directed into a collection system to avoid soil saturation.

 - Roofs Inspect your roof, or hire a roofing contractor, to check for loose tiles, holes, or other signs of trouble.

 - Retaining Walls Visually inspect all retaining wall drains, surface drains, culverts, ditches, etc. for obstructions or other signs of malfunction, before the storm season, and after every storm event.

-- Slopes Visually inspect all sloped areas for signs of gullying, surface cracks, slumping etc. Also inspect patios, retaining walls, garden walls, etc. for signs of cracking or rotation.
+- Slopes Visually inspect all sloped areas for signs of erosion, surface cracks, slumping etc. Also inspect patios, retaining walls, garden walls, etc. for signs of cracking or movement.

 - Bare Ground Make sure your yard does not have large bare areas which could be sources for mud-flows during a storm event.
 The fall is a good time to put down mulch and establish many native plants; it may be possible to vegetate these bare areas before the storm season.

-- Follow-up and Other Concerns If, after taking prudent steps to prepare your property for winter storms, you still have some concerns about slope stability, flooding, mud-flows, etc., consider stockpiling sandbags and plastic sheeting.
-The sandbags can be stacked to form a barrier to keep water from flooding low areas.
-Plastic sheeting and visqueen can be placed on slopes and secured with sand bags to prevent water from eroding the soil.
+- Follow-up and Other Concerns If, after taking prudent steps to prepare your property for winter storms, you still have some concerns about slope stability, flooding, mud-flows, etc., consider stockpiling sandbags and the use of plastic sheeting to further mitigate potential issues.

 Before a Flood